Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### Komono: keep things because you love them — not "just because"
 - In Japanese, komono means "small articles; miscellaneous items; accessories; small tools, parts or attachments."
-- Unlike clothing or books, this category included a diverse range of items and can feel more daunting to deal with.
+- Unlike clothing or books, this category includes a diverse range of items and can feel more daunting to deal with.
 If you deal with them in the proper order, however, this task is quite simple.
 - The basic order for sorting komono is as follows:
 	1. CDs and DVDs
-	2. kin care products
+	2. Skin care products
 	3. Makeup
 	4. Accessories
 	5. Valuables (passports, credit cards, etc.)